 Community Room Use

 If your activity is allowed under library policy, you may apply to book the community room at the front desk.
 For-profit groups may rent the room for $20 per hour, or $10 per half-hour.
 There is no fee for non-profit groups.
 All groups must provide a refundable $50 security deposit check.
 Prior day setup for an activity must be pre-approved by the Library Director and is not always possible.
+We ask that you reserve the community room at least 7 days in advance.
+Non-public meetings may only use the community room up to four times per year, unless this requirement is specifically waived by the Library Director.

 Types of Activities Allowed In the Community Room